|

 expert by appointment to the sensible and open-minded.>

-analogy, it's like trying to deal with drug crime strictly through law
+give an analogy, it's like trying to deal with drug crime strictly

-enforcement without also considering issues such as addiction treatment
+through law enforcement without also considering issues such as

-who don't.
-Once you understand the situation, you'll be in a better
+those who don't.
+Once you understand the situation, you'll be

-position to make sensible decisions, solve existing problems and prevent
+in a better position to make sensible decisions, solve existing

 Obviously you have no customer service skills, because the way this was